jonatorv/training_diary-/README.md

 - Exercise type
 - Date (automatic or custom)

-The goal of the projects has been to implement a solution with high cohesion and low coupling, using clean class reponsibilities, input validation and exception handling.
+The goal of the project has been to implement a solution with high cohesion and low coupling, using clean class reponsibilities, input validation and exception handling.

 ## Project structure